How can I volunteer to work with ESD?

 Question: How will I know the status of my application?

 Answer: Each of the ESD branches do things slightly differently.
-However, during spring and summer you can expect communication from one of the volunteer coordinators within a week or so of applying.
-Our branch volunteer coordinators take a few months off between the end of the Event (first week of September) and February or so.
+However, during spring and summer, you can expect communication from one of the volunteer coordinators within a week or so of applying.
+Our branch volunteer coordinators take a few months off between the end of the Event (the first week of September) and January or so.
 If you apply during that time you will likely not receive a reply until February.

 Question: Do I need to reapply each year?